alexfru/SmallerC/readme.txt

 Smaller C is a simple and small single-pass C compiler.

-Currently it generates 16-bit and 32-bit 80386+ assembly code for NASM that can then be assembled and linked into DOS, Windows, Linux and RetroBSD programs.
+Currently it generates 16-bit and 32-bit 80386+ assembly code for NASM that can then be assembled and linked into DOS, Windows and Linux (and also RetroBSD) programs.

 Code generation for MIPS CPUs is also supported.